davified/learn-scikit-learn/README.md

 4. Start the notebook: `jupyter notebook` (if you're not familiar with jupyter notebook, it's just an IDE.
 You can refer to the [cheatsheet](https://www.cheatography.com/weidadeyue/cheat-sheets/jupyter-notebook/))

+5. When prompted, select learn-scikit-learn as your jupyter kernel

-5. To exit the virtual environment, run `deactivate`
+6. At the end of the session, stop the Jupyter server by hitting Ctrl-C in your terminal.
+To exit the virtual environment, run `deactivate`